Renumeration report

 Variable remuneration – long-term incentive program (LTI)

 From time to time, senior officers may be offered to participate in a LTI program.
 A LTI program was launched for the business plan period 2021-2023 with annual reconciliation with operating margin targets for the Group.
-The program is open to approximately 600 of the Group’s key employees.
-In order for an employee to receive their share of the result of the LTI program the employee must still be working for Peab on December 31, 2023.
-For senior officers and the CEO the upper limit (excluding social security) is 40 percent of their annual basic pay.
-The outcome of the LTI program will be placed in a pension savings connected to the Peab share.
+In order for an employee to receive their share of the result of the LTI program the employee had to still be working for Peab on December 31, 2023.
+For senior officers and the CEO the upper limit (excluding social security) was 40 percent of their basic pay.
+The outcome of the LTI program is placed in a pension savings connected to the Peab share.
+Payment of the outcome for the period 2021-2023 was conditioned on the CEO maintaining his position at Peab throughout the entire period.
+If the period of employment had been shorter than the terms of the incentive program stipulate no variable remuneration will be paid even though provisions had already been booked.

 Maximum outcome 40% 40% 40% 40% 40%